dJulkalendern 2022 Write-up

 Opening the network tab in the Chrome Debugger shows a GraphQL endpoint cparta.djul.datasektionen.se/graphql.
 Navigating to this URL shows us the Apollo Studio portal.
 This enables us to skip introspection steps and manually firing request via e.g. Postman.

-Clicking on Query your server brings us to studio.apollographql.com/sandbox/explorer with the sandbox URL specified to https://cparta.djul.datasektionen.se/graphql.
+brings us to studio.apollographql.com/sandbox/explorer with the sandbox URL specified to https://cparta.djul.datasektionen.se/graphql

 Going from the root, we encounter 4 types of queries that can be performed

-• countries: [Country] with no arguments
+countries: [Country]

-• country: Country with the argument query: JSON!
+with the argumentquery: JSON!

-• duck: Duck with the argument id: ID!
+with the argumentid: ID!

-• pond: Pond with the argument name: String!
+with the argumentname: String!

 We can also learn from the queries that are already being performed by the front-end itself.
 Inspecting the Network tab in the Chrome Debugger, identifiying the request, and selecting the payload tab when clicking on a random pond, reveals the following GraphQL query.